Helpful Tips and Facts to Know if You’re Traveling to Slovenia

 Their population is just over two million people.

-This is more so a funny observation than anything else but it's one we love!
+This is a funny observation more than anything else, but it's one we love!
 Our tour guide on our food tour in Ljubljana pointed it out to us: the shape of the country is like the silhouette of a chicken!
 It's good to know in case you need this information for Jeopardy one day or to spot Slovenia on an unlabeled map.
 (Haha!)

-Once you see it you'll never forget it and you'll look at the outline of the country the same way again!
+Once you see it, you'll never forget it, and you'll look at the country's outline the same way again!

 Three Keywords/Phrases